ChavishnaR/remembering-old-roblox/documentation.md

 permalink: /documentation.html
 ---
 # Project Documentation
+## Overview

-**Remembering Old Roblox: A Digital Archive of Discontinued Platform Features** is a digital archive that documents features, systems, and interfaces that have disappeared from Roblox over time.
-While Roblox is often understood as a game platform, this project approaches it as a digital infrastructure composed of economic systems, communication spaces, membership structures, interface designs, and identity practices.
+**Remembering Old Roblox: A Digital Archive of Discontinued Platform Features** is a digital archive that documents features, systems, and interfaces that have disappeared or transformed over time on the Roblox platform.

-The archive focuses on preserving traces of older Roblox systems that are no longer available in their original form.
-These include the Tickets (Tix) economy, guest accounts, Roblox forums, Builders Club memberships, and historical website interfaces.
-Through screenshots, archived webpages, community discussions, wiki documentation, and platform announcements, the archive examines how these systems shaped user experiences and platform culture.
+While Roblox is often understood as a game, this project approaches it as a layered digital infrastructure composed of interconnected systems: economy, identity, communication, access, interface design, and membership structures.

-Rather than recreating Old Roblox, the project preserves evidence of how the platform functioned during earlier periods and investigates what is lost when digital platforms evolve.
+The archive preserves traces of earlier platform versions through screenshots, archived webpages, wiki documentation, community discussions, and official announcements.
+Rather than recreating “Old Roblox,” it focuses on documenting how the platform functioned at different historical moments and what is lost when systems are removed or redesigned.

-# Conceptual Framing

-One of the central questions guiding this archive is:

-> What happens when digital platforms remove systems that once shaped user identity, communication, participation, and economic activity?

-This archive argues that when platform features disappear, more than functionality is lost.
-Economic systems, social practices, forms of participation, and shared community experiences can also disappear.
-The removal of Tickets (Tix) changed how users engaged with Roblox's economy.
-The removal of guest accounts altered how new users could access the platform.
-The closure of the forums transformed community discussion and participation.
-Changes to Builders Club and website interfaces reshaped status, identity, and navigation.Through these examples, the archive suggests that when platforms remove systems, they also remove forms of participation, community memory, and cultural practices that were built around them.

-Many online platforms are treated as if they exist in a continuous present.
-However, platforms constantly change.
+---
+# Significance of the Project

+Digital platforms often present themselves as stable and continuous systems.
+In reality, they are constantly changing.
 Features disappear, interfaces are redesigned, communities migrate, and forms of participation become impossible.
-These changes often leave behind only fragmented evidence scattered across screenshots, archived websites, forum discussions, and community memories.

-Roblox is often discussed as a continuously evolving platform.
-However, many earlier features have disappeared entirely.
-These removals leave behind fragmented evidence scattered across screenshots, archived webpages, forum posts, community discussions, and documentation.

-The archive exists to preserve those shifts, not as nostalgia alone, but as a way of understanding how platform design shapes culture, behavior, and memory.

-The project was particularly influenced by Benjamin Bratton's concept of layered infrastructure in The Stack.
-Bratton's idea of layered infrastructure influenced how I organized metadata because it encouraged me to think about Roblox as multiple interconnected systems rather than a single platform.
-Instead of classifying artifacts only by feature names, I used subject metadata to connect them to broader layers such as economy, communication, identity, governance, and interface design.
-For example, a Tix artifact is not only tagged as 'Tix' but also as 'Economy' and 'Currency,' while forum artifacts are connected to communication and governance.
-This allows users to see relationships between artifacts and understand Roblox as a collection of interacting systems.

-Throughout the project, Roblox became less of a game and more of a historical platform whose infrastructure could be studied and documented.
+As these changes occur, important aspects of platform history can be lost or become difficult to access.

+By documenting discontinued Roblox systems, this archive demonstrates how platforms are not fixed technologies but evolving infrastructures shaped by governance decisions, economic systems, and interface design.

+The project also highlights the importance of preserving everyday digital experiences.
+Features such as Tix, guest accounts, forums, and Builders Club memberships may seem minor when viewed individually, but they shaped how users participated in the platform, formed communities, and understood their identities online.

+More broadly, the archive demonstrates how digital humanities methods can be used to study platform history through archival practices, metadata creation, and the preservation of digital traces that might otherwise disappear.

 ---

+## Relationship to the Landing Page

+The landing page presents Roblox as a collection of five interconnected systems:

+- Tix (Economy)
+- Guest Accounts (Access & Identity)
+- Forums (Communication)
+- Interface History (Navigation & UI)
+- Builders Club (Membership & Status)

+Each section acts as an entry point into a broader system of platform infrastructure.

+This documentation page expands that structure by explaining how those systems were selected, interpreted, and organized, as well as the conceptual and technical decisions behind the archive.

+Together, the landing page and documentation form a two-layer structure:

+- The landing page = interface for exploration and navigation
+- This documentation = explanation of design logic, methods, and conceptual framing

+---

+# Conceptual Framework

+This archive is informed by platform studies and digital archival thinking, treating Roblox not as a single game but as a layered system of infrastructure.

+The five categories used in the landing page are not arbitrary topics, but interpretive systems:

+Tix → virtual economy and currency structures
+Guest Accounts → identity and access systems
+Forums → communication infrastructures
+Interface History → UI and navigation evolution Builders Club → monetization and status systems

+These systems represent different dimensions of how users experienced the platform at different historical moments.

+---
+## Theoretical Influence

+This project was influenced by Benjamin Bratton’s concept of layered infrastructure in *The Stack*.
+Bratton’s model helped shape how I understand platforms as multi-layered systems rather than single technologies.
+During the workshop I attended at DH@Guelph, "Dead Media, Living Data: Hacking the Archive" we discussed Bratton's idea that digital technologies are built from multiple interconnected layers rather than existing as single systems.
+That idea changed how I thought about Roblox.

+Instead of treating artifacts as isolated features, I structured metadata so that each item connects to broader infrastructural layers such as economy, communication, identity, governance, and interface.

+For example:
+- A Tix artifact is tagged not only as “Tix” but also as Economy and Currency
+- Forum artifacts connect to Communication and Governance
+- Guest account materials connect to Identity and Access

+This structure allows users to move between layers and understand Roblox as an interconnected system rather than a linear history.

+---

-# Major Features of the Archive
+## Major Features of the Archive

-The archive is organized into several thematic categories that represent different layers of platform history.
+The archive is organized around five systems that represent different parts of Roblox's platform history.

-## Economy

-This section focuses on the Tickets (Tix) economy, currency exchange systems, commemorative items, and changes to Roblox's virtual economy.
+### Tix
+This section documents Roblox’s discontinued and evolving virtual economy systems, including Tickets (Tix), Robux exchange structures, and monetization changes.

 Subjects include:
 - Tix
-- Robux
+- Economy
-- Currency Exchange
+- Currency
-- Digital Economy
+- Interface
-- Platform Monetization
+- Early Roblox

-## Access and Identity
+---

+### Guest Accounts
-This section examines guest accounts, avatar systems, onboarding processes, and how users entered and participated within the platform.
+This section focuses on how users entered and existed within the platform, including guest accounts and avatar systems.

 Subjects include:
 - Guest Accounts
-- User Onboarding
+- User onboarding
-- Avatars
-- Identity Systems
+- Identity
-- Safe Chat
+- Safe chat
-- User Restrictions
+- User restrictions

-## Communication
+---

+### Forums
-This section documents Roblox forums and discussion spaces that once served as important community hubs.
+This section documents Roblox forums and early community discussion spaces that shaped participation and feedback.

 Subjects include:

-- Roblox Forums
+- Forums
-- Suggestions and Ideas
-- News and Discussion
-- Help Forums
+- Communication
-- Community Participation
+- Community Discussion
-- Platform Governance
+- Governance

+---

-## Interface
+### Interface

-This section focuses on historical website interfaces, login systems, homepage designs, and navigation structures.
+This section focuses on how Roblox’s website and navigation systems changed over time.

 Subjects include:

-- Homepage Design
-- Login Systems
+- Interface history
-- Sign-Up Pages
+- Homepage
 - Navigation
-- User Experience
+- User experience
-- Interface History

-## Membership Systems
+---

+### Builders Club
-This section documents Builders Club, Turbo Builders Club, and Outrageous Builders Club memberships as systems of status, monetization, and platform participation.
+This section documents Builders Club and its tiers as systems of monetization, identity, and status.

 Subjects include:
+- Builders Club
+- Digital status
+- Monetization
 - Membership Systems
-- Virtual Economy
-- Digital Status
-- Monetization
-- Membership Rewards

 ---

-# Metadata Choices
+## Metadata Choices

-Metadata forms the organizational structure of the archive and determines how artifacts can be discovered, grouped, and interpreted.
+Metadata forms the organizational structure of the archive and allows artifacts to be searched, grouped, and interpreted.

-Metadata was created using CollectionBuilder's metadata framework and adapted for the needs of this project.
-It was one of the most important components of the project because it determines how artifacts can be organized, searched, and interpreted.
+The archive uses CollectionBuilder's CSV metadata framework.

 Each artifact includes:
 - Title
 - Date
 - Description
 - Subject
 - Source
 - Format
-- Rights Information
+- Rights information

-The most significant metadata field in the project is the Subject field.
-Rather than functioning only as descriptive keywords, subjects are used to connect individual artifacts to broader platform systems and themes.

-For example, artifacts about Tix are not only tagged with "Tix" but also with terms such as:

--Economy
--Currency
--Digital Culture
--Platform Governance

-Similarly, guest account artifacts are connected to concepts such as:

--Identity
--User Onboarding
--Access Systems
--Communication Restrictions
+The most important field is **Subject**, which does not only describe artifacts but connects them to broader platform systems.
+Each artifact uses one primary subject alongside additional related terms.

+For example:
+- Tix artifacts connect to Economy and Currency.
+- Guest Account artifacts connect to Identity and Access.
-Forum artifacts are connected to:
+- Forum artifacts connect to Communication and Governance.

--Communication
--Community Discussion
--Governance
--User Feedback
--Participatory Culture

-Metadata does not simply describe objects; it also shapes how users discover relationships between them.
-By assigning subjects that reflect larger platform structures, the archive encourages users to think about Roblox as a collection of interconnected systems rather than isolated features.
+This approach allows the archive to function as a relational system rather than a flat collection.

 ---

 # Data and Sources

-The archive is built from publicly accessible historical materials gathered from multiple sources.
+The archive is built from 45 artifacts gathered from publicly available historical materials:

-These include:

-- Roblox Wiki pages
+- Roblox Wiki documentation
-- Archived Roblox webpages
+- Archived webpages
-- Screenshots of historical interfaces
+- Historical Screenshots
-- Community discussions
+- Community forums
 - Reddit posts
-- Historical blog posts
+- Blog posts
 - Roblox announcements
 - User-created documentation

-The collection focuses primarily on materials from Roblox's earlier years through major platform transitions.

-The archive does not claim to be comprehensive.
-Instead, it functions as a curated collection of artifacts that illustrate significant changes in platform infrastructure and culture.
+The archive is not comprehensive.
+It is a curated collection focused on significant transitions in platform infrastructure and user experience.

-One challenge of working with digital history is that many original materials no longer exist.
-As a result, screenshots and archived records often become the primary evidence available.
+Many original materials no longer exist, so screenshots and archived traces become essential forms of evidence.

 ---